sandulz/readingListScript/README.md

 #Reading List Script

-## Additional Functionality for Google Spreadsheet - Ultimate Reading List
+## Ultimate Reading List - Added Functionality for a Google Spreadsheet

-Copy/Paste this Script into Any Google Spreadsheet to Utilize the Functions
+Copy/Paste this Script into Any Google Spreadsheet Scipt to Utilize the added Functions.
+Profit.

+####Functionality
+- Colour Codes Rows for Finished/Reading/Not Started/Reference
+- Formatted Like Gmail, Newest Books/Suggestions at the Top.
+(A New Row Automatically Propigates)
+- "Simple Enter Mode" - Copy/Paste ISBN Number Into Column A and Other Columns Will Auto-Update

 Written in AppsScript (JS for Google Docs)